-- 1. "Hazardous Waste," as defined per Title 23, section 2601, shall not be discharged at the Facility.
-The Department of Toxic Substances Control (DTSC) shall be immediately notified of any such discharges in violation of this Order. - 2.
-Except as specifically authorized in Section B.1 and Table 7, "Designated Waste," as defined per Water Code section 13173, shall not be discharged at the Facility. - 3.
-Except as expressly authorized in Section B.1 and Table 7, leachate and landfill gas (LFG) condensate shall not be discharged into Facility WMUs.
+- "Hazardous Waste," as defined per Title 23, section 2601, shall not be discharged at the Facility.
+The Department of Toxic Substances Control (DTSC) shall be immediately notified of any such discharges in violation of this Order. - Except as specifically authorized in Section B.1 and Table 10, "Designated Waste," as defined per Water Code section 13173, shall not be discharged at the Facility. - 3.
+Leachate and landfill gas (LFG) condensate shall not be discharged into the Facility's WMU.